JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 - allows the Stellar network to make it easy for developers of Stellar projects to create highly usable products;[^values-12]
 - and facilitates **liquidity** as a means to enabling cross-border payments throughout the Stellar network.[^values-13]

-Given more time, I'd be happy to elaborate further on any of these points either in writing or orally.
-Might the best work here extend to advancing the protocol for the whole network rather than a few central interests?

-[^values-1]: _See supra_ note [cessation of DSTOQ operationsNOTE NUMBER] regarding convoluted trade history reporting for IDEX contracts.
+[^values-1]: _See supra_ note 8 regarding convoluted trade history reporting for IDEX contracts.
 Even with modest standardization, developers will need to implement contract, function, and data standards for each and every unique liquidity pool.
 Might it be simpler for end users to follow the existing native liquidity pool execution standards?

 [^values-2]: Interleaving has been [vocally spearheaded](https://stellar.expert/blog/stellar-amms-at-crossroads-between-triumph-and-disaster) even before the present masses of circular path payments.
 We want users to have the most financial success, and this might be challenging without [natural understanding](https://discord.com/channels/897514728459468821/907476473739354153/1278056912742518866).
 Let's do it together through a common exceptional protocol process! 💬

 [^values-3]: _Id._ We can give users a standardized, clear, and shared source of all execution with validator-level interleaving optimization.
 Wallets should not need to independently route large path payments through different routes to guess at specification optimizations.
 Similarly, trades with comprehensive price optimization obviate interface size arbitraging overhead.

-[^values-4]: Without an entirely automated best flow, users risk proprietary systems like the internalization that plagues traditional markets. _See also_ 87% internalization in note XYZ[https://wooten.link/report REF #] at 21, [SEC investigation](https://www.sec.gov/files/staff-report-equity-options-market-struction-conditions-early-2021.pdf#page=38), and [liquidity report](https://www.whydrs.org/post/how-is-a-short-squeeze-of-gamestop-related-to-the-drs).
+[^values-4]: Without an entirely automated best flow, users risk proprietary systems like the internalization that plagues traditional markets. _See also_ [internalization rate](https://wooten.link/report) at 21, [SEC investigation](https://www.sec.gov/files/staff-report-equity-options-market-struction-conditions-early-2021.pdf#page=38), and [liquidity report](https://www.whydrs.org/post/how-is-a-short-squeeze-of-gamestop-related-to-the-drs).

 [^values-5]: Users get maximum security when only they hold the keys to their assets, which can't happen with upgradable contract software development.
 While I'm not suggesting anything like that might happen in our community, it is a [fundamental weakness](https://revoke.cash/exploits/stablemagnet?chainId=56) solved exclusively through network consensus.
 Do you think collective scrutiny keeps funds securely processed? 🔐

 [^values-6]: Reliability and performance can greatly transform without extensively complicated systems built on the frontend wallet side to extract spreads.
 Without the need to route between disparate sources of liquidity or transaction processing, might the whole network best employ validation resources? 💻 It seems the aggregation logic in particular could significantly expend ongoing Soroban computational resources.

-[^values-7]: The material base functionalities of core embody a universal financial system, like efficient `payment` performance.
+[^values-7]: The material base functionalities of core embody a universal financial system, like efficient payment performance.
 But employing Soroban transactions costs more from all deployment, management, and processing standpoints.
 Might we focus on the existing efficiencies in the protocol's liquidity pools?

 [^values-8]: As [SPEEDEX develops](https://arxiv.org/pdf/2404.03201), future scaling can include liquidity pools in a comprehensive efficient system.
 This continues the empowering decentralization promises of automated liquidity participation so that anyone can inclusively help build SDEX liquidity as a [dominant use case](https://groups.google.com/g/stellar-dev/c/GPjHIYPdud8/m/GvEF7R4UAQAJ).
 Since this innovation emboldens the native liquidity functions, might the best path forward become a CAP bringing native liquidity to scale all together?